Cyanate: Cyanate ion

 with a single C−O bond and a triple C≡N bond.
-The infrared spectrum of a cyanate salt has a band at ca. 2096 cm−1; such a high frequency is characteristic of a triple bond.
+(Or more completely as :Ö̤−C≡N: ↔ Ö̤=C=N̤̈ ↔ :O≡C−N̤̈:) The infrared spectrum of a cyanate salt has a band at ca. 2096 cm−1; such a high frequency is characteristic of a triple bond.

 The cyanate ion is a Lewis base.
-Both the oxygen and nitrogen atoms carry a lone pair of electrons and either one or the other, or both can be donated to Lewis acid acceptors.
+Both the oxygen and nitrogen atoms carry a lone pair of electrons and either one, the other, or both can be donated to Lewis acid acceptors.
 It can be described as an ambidentate ligand.

 Cyanate salts

 Sodium cyanate is isostructural with sodium fulminate, confirming the linear structure of the cyanate ion.
 It is made industrially by heating a mixture of sodium carbonate and urea.